The factorization theory of Thom spectra and twisted non-abelian Poincar\'e duality: Operadic behavior of Thom spectra and factorization homology

 \begin{proof} In this case, $MG$ is the Thom spectrum of the $\mathcal{L}$-map $BG \to BO$, that is, a $\mathcal{D}_N ^\theta \times \mathcal{L}$-map for all $N$.
 Thus the result follows from Proposition \ref{prop-E_N-map}. \end{proof}

 Next, we consider Thom spectra that arise from systems of groups {$G_n$} with a block sum pairing and compatible homomorphisms $G_n \to O(n)$.
 We will consider the examples $\Sigma_n \to O(n)$ and $GL_n(\mathbb{Z}) \to O(n)$, with Thom spectra $M\Sigma$ and $MGL(\mathbb{Z})$, respectively.
-In that case, Proposition \ref{prop-E_N-map} gives the following corollary:
+These are cobordism spectra for manifolds whose stable normal bundle has a specific flat connection; that is, the structure group of the stable normal bundle reduces to the symmetric group or the general linear group of the integers, respectively.
+For these Thom spectra, Proposition \ref{prop-E_N-map} gives the following corollary:

 \begin{cor} Let $M$ be a connected, stably framed $n$-manifold.
 Then